vokegpu/ekg-ui-library/README.md

 Be sure you compile together all these three libs:
 ![GLEW](https://glew.sourceforge.net/)/![Vulkan](https://www.vulkan.org/)/GLES3, ![SDL2](https://www.libsdl.org/), and ![Freetype](https://freetype.org/).

-The order of the linker is important too, be sure you link EKG first before the required libs.
+The order of the linker is important too, be sure you link EKG before the required libs.
 ![If you are on Android NDK](https://github.com/vokegpu/pompom), please replace GLEW with GLES3.

 ```